nunzioricci2000/techweb/DOCUMENTATION.md

 - **Intuitive Interface**: Modern Web tools are easy to use and do not add unnecessary complexity.
 - **Minimal Invasiveness**: Although some tools in the suite may rely on dependencies such as Babel (which may not be ideal), their impact is limited and well defined.
 - **Extreme Flexibility**: These tools are minimally invasive, allowing you to easily abandon or replace them—even in a single day—if the project requires it.

+#### Why not a No-Build Worflow?

+The project aims to minimize "build steps" to streamline development and reduce complexity.
+While a no-build workflow is ideal, certain tools may still require minimal processing.
+The goal is to keep these steps as simple and unobtrusive as possible, ensuring that the core learning experience remains focused on fundamental web technologies.

+Using a no-build workflow would require tools like *import maps*, but this approach presents challenges: it either requires external dependencies (physically external, hosted on another server) or involves workarounds to serve them locally from the node_modules folder.
+These solutions would be somewhat hacky and lack elegance, which conflicts with the project's philosophy of simplicity and clarity.

 ### Pico CSS